 3 Little-Known Facts About Cocker Pug Puppies

 - The Cocker Pug needs daily exercise.
-They have a tendency to become pudgy when under exercised.
+They tend to become pudgy when under-exercised.

 - This dog thrives in a large house or an apartment.
 They need daily exercise and plenty of attention.